Anarion-zuo/GitBook_ML/classic-machine-learning/linear-regression.md

 a=\lim_{x\rightarrow x_0^-}\frac{f(x)-f(x_0)}{x-x_0},b=\lim_{x\rightarrow x_0^+}\frac{f(x)-f(x_0)}{x-x_0},\partial f\in[a,b]
 $$

-where $$\partial f$$ is the subderivative.
+where $$\partial f​$$ is the subderivative.
 The necessary and insufficient condition of a point is critical point is that 0 is in the interval.
 Hence, some function containing absolute notation can be applied to the gradient descend method.

 ### Axis Dscend Method